 Located in the First United Methodist Church on Broad Street, the HFRC has hosted thousands of visits and helped hundreds of families in our area.
 The HFRC is an independent nonprofit organization that is supported by the local philanthropic community, generous individuals and businesses, and parent donations and fundraising.

-First United Methodist Church is a beautiful place, with lots of room for our programming and an outdoor play area for the children.
+First United Methodist Church is a beautiful place with lots of room for our programming and an outdoor play area for the children.
 We are so grateful to have such a perfect location to host our families!
 While the church was identified as being the best space for us to perform our work, thanks to the continued support and generosity of the church staff and congregation, our resources are available to all families, regardless of race, status, or religion.
 We look forward to watching you and your children grow with us in the years to come.

 Christina Jackson, Development Director, has a background in marketing and started volunteering for the Center in 2008, after many positive experiences bringing her children to play here.
 Christina has led the HFRC's funding efforts since 2015.

 1034 W. Broad Street | Horseheads | NY